sbangariGIT/321_lab_tutorial/README.md

 Lab 2

+Made a new branch
+Merged the branch to main
-in my new branch new changes
+then published a new branch
+then tried a pull request

+thank you